Australia

 1. We may refuse to undertake further work until payment is received or an arrangement is made in relation to the outstanding invoices.

-2. Your account is outside of our trading terms and if the breach is not rectified within thirty days, we may refer your account for collection to our nominated Debt Collection Agency and/or commence legal proceedings to collect outstanding fees, and may require you to reimburse us for any costs (including debt collection, legal, court or other costs) incurred related to the recovery of your account.
+2. Your account is outside of our trading terms and if the breach is not rectified within thirty days, we may refer your account for collection to our nominated debt collection agency and/or commence legal proceedings to collect outstanding fees, and may require you to reimburse us for any costs (including debt collection, legal, court or other costs) incurred related to the recovery of your account.

 3. We may send you notices necessary to start the process for reporting the overdue amount to a credit reporting body in accordance with the law; and

-11. Separate Accounts
+11. Separate accounts

-We will separately account to you for all money and other property received from you or for you other than money received from you in payment of our fees for Services already rendered.
+We will separately account to you for all money and other property received from you or for you other than money received from you in payment of our fees for services already rendered.

-2. If both parties agree to try and resolve the complaint or dispute by mediation it will be conducted before a mediator nominated by the President for the time being of the Chartered Accountants in Australia and New Zealand (“CAANZ”); shall be commenced and concluded in no more than thirty days from when the parties agree to refer the dispute to Mediation; and pending expiry of that period neither party shall commence any court proceedings in relation to the dispute (save for urgent interlocutory orders if the circumstances require).
+2. The parties agree that if any complaint or dispute in respect of your Engagement cannot be resolved in accordance with our Complaints Policy, then the parties must refer the matter to mediation which will be conducted before a mediator nominated by the President for the time being of the Chartered Accountants in Australia and New Zealand (โ€œCAANZโ€) and shall be commenced and concluded in no more than thirty days from when the dispute is referred to mediation (or such longer period agreed in writing by the parties).
+Pending expiry of that period neither party shall commence any court proceedings in relation to the dispute (save for urgent interlocutory orders if the circumstances require).
 All costs of the mediation (mediator and facilities) shall be shared equally (except that both parties will bear their own costs).

 14. Confidentiality

-1. Confidential information means all:
+2. Confidential information means all:

-1. Information and documents concerning or relating to the Services and/or your personal and business affairs;
+1. Information and documents concerning or relating to the services and/or your personal and business affairs;

-2. Information and documents which either party to this Engagement receives or produces in respect of or arising out of the Services, including any of our working papers, documents, reports, information and methodology; and
+2. Information and documents which either party to this Engagement receives or produces in respect of or arising out of the services, including any of our working papers, documents, reports, information and methodology; and

 3. Any information and documents about the terms of the Engagement, but excludes any information which: